 In connection with the Electric Restructuring, the formation of Texas Genco LP and the T&D Utility has been expressly approved by the Texas Commission.
-The Louisiana Commission has issued a statement of nonopposition with respect to the Electric Restructuring, and the NRC has approved the jurisdictional aspects of the transaction.
+The Louisiana Commission has issued a statement of nonopposition with respect to the Electric Restructuring, and the FERC and the NRC have approved the jurisdictional aspects of the transaction.

-The GasCo Separation has been approved by the Minnesota Commission.
-It will also require approval or review by the Arkansas Commission, the Louisiana Commission, the Mississippi Commission and the Oklahoma Commission.
+The GasCo Separation has been approved by the Minnesota Commission, the Oklahoma Commission and the Mississippi Commission.
+It will also require approval or review by the Arkansas Commission and the Louisiana Commission, where applications are currently pending.